 Choosing a financial advisor is a significant life choice that will affect your financial future for many years.
 Working with a financial advisor has a different value for different individuals.

-You might be curious as to what a financial advisor performs.
-These specialists, in general, assist you in making decisions about what to do with your money, which may involve investments, savings and so on.
+You might be curious as to what a financial advisor does.
+These specialists, in general, assist you in making decisions about what to do with your money, which may involve investments, savings, and so on.

 What Is a Financial Advisor, and What Do They Do?